Project Management

 Architect's Guide to Project Management

-As architects, we’ve spent hours scouring the web and reading articles looking for the best tips on project management, but typically found information that is too generalized to be of much help.
-Below is a guide compiled from our own personal experiences, tips from old colleagues, and relevant snippets of information from our research.
-Welcome to “Project Management for Architects”!
+As architects, we've spent hours scouring the web for the best tips on project management, only to find advice too generalized to apply inside a real practice.
+The pressure has only increased: tighter margins, hybrid teams, faster client expectations, and a wave of software platforms competing for your attention.
+Below is a guide compiled from personal experience, tips from old colleagues, and the practices we've seen actually move projects across the finish line.
+Welcome to "Project Management for Architects"!

 How Can Pre-Design Help with Project Management?